-The Group is mainly exposed to the USD.
+The group is mainly exposed to the USD.

-The Group's business is more than 95 % an EUR sales business.
+The group's business is more than 95 % an EUR sales business.
 Purchasing of material is partially US Dollar driven.
+In 2012, the company purchased materials for approximately 24.1 million US Dollar (13,2 % of sales).
 In 2011, the company purchased materials for approximately 23.6 million US Dollar (11.5 % of sales).
 In 2010, the company purchased materials for approximately 27.6 million US Dollar (16 % of sales).
 These purchases are mainly for electronic components.
 The impact on future financial statements of a 10 % increase or decrease of the US Dollar against the EUR is difficult to measure and unpredictable for the following reasons:

-- Product price setting for customers is based on the US Dollar/EUR exchange rate at the moment the contract is negotiated.
-Prices are typically negotiated for a 1 year period. - Customer contracts regularly include clauses allowing Euro price adaptation in case impact of the US Dollar content of the product changes with a certain percentage. - During the lifespan of a product, price may change (including the impact of US Dollar/EUR effects) as a consequence of minor product changes/revisions. - The company sells several thousands of different products which each have their own lifespan, starting date and revision of price history.
+- Product price setting for customers is based on the US Dollar/ EUR exchange rate at the moment the contract is negotiated.
+Prices are typically negotiated for a 1 year period. - Customer contracts regularly include clauses allowing Euro price adaptation in case impact of the US Dollar content of the product changes with a certain percentage. - During the lifespan of a product, price may change (including the impact of US Dollar/EUR effects) as a consequence of minor product changes / revisions. - The company sells several thousands of different products which each have their own lifespan, starting date and revision of price history.

 The combination of all these elements makes the impact of the US Dollar/EUR exchange rate exposure unpredictable.
-The impact will always be limited to the percent movement of the US Dollar/EUR exchange rate on the total US Dollar purchases in both directions.
+The impact will always be limited to the percent movement of the US Dollar/ EUR exchange rate on the total US Dollar purchases in both directions.
 It can however have a material impact on the financial performance of the company.

-The sensitivity analysis below represents the sensitivity of a 10% change in the foreign currency rates of the USD, including only the outstanding US Dollars at year end.
-This sensitivity analysis includes external loans as well as loans to foreign operations within the Group where the denomination of the loan is in a currency other than the currency of the lender or the borrower.
+The sensitivity analysis below represents the sensitivity of a 10 % change in the foreign currency rates of the USD, including only the outstanding US Dollars at year end.
+This sensitivity analysis includes external loans as well as loans to foreign operations within the group where the denomination of the loan is in a currency other than the currency of the lender or the borrower.
 A positive number below indicates an increase in profit where the EUR strengthens against the USD.

-Currency impact USD 2011 2010
+Currency impact USD 2012 2011 2010

-EUR EUR
+EUR EUR EUR

-Profit or loss 278,640 378,819
+Profit or loss 126,839 278,640 378,819